gmoyle/OpenWebUI-Model-Installer/README.md

    - Ensure **Docker Desktop** is running.
 If it’s not, start Docker and try again.

 2. **WSL2 Configuration (Windows Only)**:
-   - Ensure that **WSL2** is correctly installed.
-The script will prompt you if WSL2 is missing.
+   - If **WSL2** is not installed, the script will automatically install it for you.

 3. **Disk Space**:
    - Ensure you have enough disk space (at least 30GB free) for Docker containers to function smoothly.